wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-intro/includes/3-how-windows-virtual-desktop-works.md

 ### Management and policies

 - Profile management - Configure FSLogix with a storage solution like Azure Files to containerize user profiles and provide a fast and stateful experience for users.
 - Sizing and scaling - Specify session host VM sizes and depth or breath load balancing when you create a host pool.
-Configure scaling automation policies.
+Configure automation policies for scaling.
 - Networking policies - Manage inbound and outbound network traffic for session hosts with network security groups, Azure Firewall, or third-party offering.
 - User management and identity -  Use Azure Active Directory and role-based access controls to manage user access to resources.